FFuthoni/Comparable/README.md

 2. **Preferences**
     - Keymaps
       There are four configurable keymaps for each button.
-Although they are deactivated by default to avoid conflict with your setup.
+However, they are deactivated by default to avoid conflict with your setup.
       You can change them to your liking.
       ![Comparable Demo_Keymaps](https://github.com/user-attachments/assets/082362ef-0e7d-4dbd-bc65-afedd59bc2ff)

    - Sidebar category
-      You can change the sidebar category to whichever category you like.
-Either an existing one or a custom one.
+      You can change the sidebar category to whichever category you like—either an existing one or a custom one.
       ![Comparable Demo_Sidebar category](https://github.com/user-attachments/assets/b944e6f5-2fc5-4b3e-b389-03dfc1fa17e0)

+## Compatibility
+There are three main files included in the release page for each Blender version you are using.